-As you can see on the photos, the watch is delivered in their signature “black steel” body and features a matte black dial with rhodium-plated hands and hour markers that are partly covered with beige (well, it is almost brown) Superluminova compound.
+The arrives in their signature “black steel” body and features a matte-black dial with rhodium-plated hands and hour markers that are partly covered with beige (well, it is almost brown) Superluminova compound.

 The pair of steel-toned chronograph counters, as well as the extra-bright Patroulle Suisse logo on the small seconds indicator, make the watch look almost as black as Darth Wader’s helmet, but not as grim.
 The black dial also serves as a nice background for the red tip of the 24-hour GMT indicator, which is shaped as the F-5E Tiger II jet fighter that PS officially switched to many years ago.